Prudenceyyx/Old-Driver/README.md

 Your goal is to earn as much as possible within the 8-hour work time.
 Be careful about your choices and be efficient.

 # Why
 Given a dataset of the taxi tranffic in the New York City in 2016, it comes naturally to us, and also to other teams, to optimize and make prediciton on the data from the perspective of taxi passengers.
 Why, however, couldn't the same dataset in turn benefit taxi drivers?
 Drivers nowadays couldn't but rely heavily on the advice from ridesharing apps, whose companies have recently shrunk the drivers' agency to pick orders.
+Experienced drivers may have their own preference between fast ride or long-distance ride, downtown or suburb, and morning time or late night, which is probably hardly taken into consideration of the algorithm of ridesharing apps.
+To meet drivers' need, we intent to offer quantified support for drivers, and for users to experience a drivers' trade-off decision making every day.

 # Developers